 British PM stresses commitment to Ukraine peace but avoids specifics

-London, March 15 (IANS) British Prime Minister Keir Starmer reaffirmed his commitment to securing lasting peace in Ukraine as Britain hosted a virtual meeting with more than 25 political leaders on Saturday.
+London, March 16 (IANS) British Prime Minister Keir Starmer reaffirmed his commitment to securing lasting peace in Ukraine as Britain hosted a virtual meeting with more than 25 political leaders.
 However, no detailed or updated defence measures were announced.

-At the press conference after the virtual meeting, when asked whether any concrete commitments emerged from it, Starmer said the meeting had helped build political and military momentum, with participating countries agreeing to increase collective pressure on Russia.
-However, he stopped short of disclosing what specific measures would be taken at the "operational phase."
+At the press conference after the virtual meeting on Saturday, when asked whether any concrete commitments emerged from it, Starmer said the meeting had helped build political and military momentum, with participating countries agreeing to increase collective pressure on Russia.
+However, he stopped short of disclosing what specific measures would be taken at the "operational phase," Xinhua news agency reported.

-Joined by French President Emmanuel Macron and leaders from Canada, Ukraine, Australia, New Zealand, and the European Union, Starmer urged Russia to "come to the table to negotiate a deal", Xinhua news reported.
+Joined by French President Emmanuel Macron and leaders from Canada, Ukraine, Australia, New Zealand, and the European Union, Starmer urged Russia to "come to the table to negotiate a deal."
 He also announced plans to host a military meeting next Thursday.

-The British Prime Minister reiterated his country's stance on securing US involvement in Ukraine's future defense, emphasising that discussions with the United States are ongoing "on a daily basis."
+The prime minister reiterated Britain's stance on securing US involvement in Ukraine's future defence, emphasising that discussions with the US are ongoing "on a daily basis."

 He also suggested that US President Donald Trump is committed to achieving lasting peace in Ukraine, adding that the close relationship between Britain and the US is "the base on which we are planning."